-Black teeth can be a sign of an underlying decay or cavities that should be addressed as soon as possible.
-However, black teeth may also be the result of staining.
-Different foods and drinks can leave behind a bit of pigment, causing the teeth to turn black.
+Black teeth can occur for numerous reasons.
+An underlying decay or cavities may begin as black spots.
+Different foods and drinks can also leave behind a bit of pigment, causing the teeth to turn black.

 Over time, additional elements left behind by foods and drinks can start to make teeth yellow or gray.
-If the teeth turn black, however, a person should visit a dentist as soon as possible.
+However, if the teeth turn black, a person should visit a dentist as soon as possible.

-Extrinsic causes of the teeth turning black come from the outside of the tooth.
+External causes of teeth turning black come from the outside of the tooth.

 These can include: